Amutheezan/TSAwithSSL/README.md

 ## Guide to Use

-Initially set the path to terminal to {project}/{src} which generally ../TSAwithSSL/src then do one of following command in terminal.
+Initially set the path to terminal to {project}/{src} which generally ../TSAwithSSL/src then do the following command in terminal which will give a basic python tkinter based GUI application.

-1. If you wish to Access Python Based Application

         python Visualizer.py

-2. If you wish to Access Web Based Application

-        python Server.py

-NOTE: for this you need to install flask for python.using command

-        pip install flask

  Or otherwise if you feel to do customized, create a file inside {src}/ folder and name it as test.py, and add the following code.